-Sam Macdonald (23) is a foundation level pharmacist working in South Wales.
+Sam Macdonald is a diploma pharmacist working in South Wales.
 A graduate from Brighton university, Sam came back home to benefit from the new ‘multi-sector’ pre-registration training programme and to begin his career.
-Now, in his first year as a qualified pharmacist, Sam explains why he always planned to return to Wales:
+Now, coming to the end of his second year in Clinical Pharmacy, Sam explains why he always planned to return to Wales:

-During my pre-registration training year my timetable was split between hospital, community and primary care pharmacy and I had joint pre-reg tutors in both hospital and community pharmacy.
-I had a wide variety of unique learning opportunities in every sector in supportive environments that encouraged learning and development.
+During my integrated pre-registration training year, my timetable was split between hospital, community and primary care pharmacy and I had joint pre-reg tutors in both hospital and community pharmacy.
+I had a wide variety of unique learning opportunities, in every sector, in supportive environments that encouraged learning and development.

-Before the end of my pre-reg year I had secured my first pharmacist post in a neighbouring Health Board.
-It is a 2 year multi-sector diploma post.
-These years will focus on developing my clinical knowledge, along with further exams and coursework, under the guidance of experienced mentors and tutors.
-I’m still not 100% sure what direction I’d like to head in, so the beauty of the training programme is that I will continue to have clinical opportunities to manage medicines in GP surgeries and acute hospital environments, so I will get plenty of experience before I need to decide on the next step in my career.
+Before the end of my pre-reg year, I had secured my first pharmacist post in a neighbouring Health Board, - a 2-year multi-sector diploma post.
+These years have focused on developing my clinical knowledge, along with further exams and coursework, under the guidance of experienced mentors and tutors.
+At the time, I was unsure what direction I wanted to head in, so the beauty of Wales’ multi-sector training programme is that I continued to have clinical opportunities to manage medicines in GP surgeries and acute hospital environments.

-Training posts like mine are very desirable as they are fully funded by Welsh Government through Health Education and Improvement Wales — I feel confident that I’ve received support that I may not have had in other parts of the UK.
+Training posts like mine are very desirable, as they are fully funded by Welsh Government, through Health Education and Improvement Wales — I feel confident that I’ve received support that I may not have had in other parts of the UK.
 There are so many perks to training and working in Wales.
-Trainees receive high quality support from the tutors, and the training programmes are flexible and structured, ensuring that we gain multi-sector experience which includes working together with many different professionals.
-There are also lots of new exciting advancements happening across Wales, for example, local to me in South East Wales, a new Specialist Critical Care Centre is opening which I expect to provide lots of opportunities for newly qualified pharmacists.
+Trainees receive high quality support from the tutors, and the training programmes are flexible and structured, ensuring that we gain multi-sector experience, which includes working together with many different professionals.
+There are also lots of new exciting advancements happening across Wales, for example, local to me in South East Wales, a new-build Specialist Critical Care Centre will be receiving patients from Spring 2021, which will provide opportunities for newly qualified pharmacists.

-I’m lucky enough to work sociable hours and have plenty of time to relax and focus on doing the things I love, whether it’s taking in the amazing sights on a run or exploring new restaurants in the city.
+I’m lucky enough to work sociable hours and have plenty of time to relax and focus on doing the things I love, whether it’s taking in the amazing sights on a run, or exploring new restaurants and enjoying the café culture in the city.
 Everything is on the doorstep here in Cardiff!
 Coming to South Wales was one of the best decisions I made for my career, and now that I’m here, I can’t ever imagine leaving.”